 Titanium dioxide and zinc oxide are two FDA-approved ingredients that are equally effective at blocking UVA and UVB rays—a.k.a. broad-spectrum—but are naturally occurring minerals.
 Because it’s so gentle, the Natural Eczema Foundation even recommends using mineral sunscreen if you suffer from eczema.

 There are some common skincare ingredients that are largely deemed safe for pregnancy by dermatologists, but because there are limited studies on its impact, the ADA recommends using them only in small amounts.
 Consult with your doctor before continuing use of:

 Both are acids that exfoliate the skin and both are generally accepted as safe (minus those in-office chemical peels), but check with your doctor to be sure.
 Note: This isn't to be confused with HA (hyaluronic acid) which is 100% safe for pregnancy.
 If you're avoiding AHAs, skip our Daily Brightening Solution.

 If you’ve ever dealt with acne, you’re probably familiar with this zit-zapping ingredient that’s found in many over-the-counter treatments.
 None of our blemish-fighting products have benzoyl peroxide.

 This color additive is an active ingredient found in many self-tanners.
 Your health care provider may recommend waiting until after the first trimester before using.

-Shop a few of our favorite bump-friendly products below.
+Read more about how your skin may change while you're pregnant, then shop a few of our favorite bump-friendly products below.